 Other Gardening Gifts

-And if you’re still stuck for Christmas gift ideas for the gardener in your life, here are a couple more ideas.
+And if you’re still stuck for gift ideas for the gardener in your life, here are a couple more ideas.